Troha7/Troha7/README.md

-👋🏻 Hey there!
+### 👋🏻 Hey there!
 I'm Dmytro

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to create web services using modern technologies.\
-🔭 &nbsp;I’m currently working on https://github.com/Chat-Your-Way/ChatYourWay-App.\
+🔭 &nbsp;I’m currently working on https://github.com/Chat-Your-Way/ChatYourWay-App.\ <br>
 📫 &nbsp;You can shoot me an email at trohae7@gmail.com!
 I'll try to respond as soon as I can.

 ### 🛠 &nbsp;Tech Stack